TsubasaK111/MFWer/README.md

  Strategic, Powerful, Beautiful.

- Mental Frameworks are:
-  * Mnemonics,
-  * Describe a process, and
-  * Serve a time-critical purpose.
+ Mental Frameworks are mnemonics that describe a process, and serve a time-critical purpose.

 ##Installation:
  1. **Install all requirements.**